 As municipal roads continue to age, the majority of the road inventory is approaching the original useful life.
-Currently extensive watermain replacement is ongoing with asphalt replaced as necessary for the period of 2022 -2024.
-Formal asphalt replacement is planned for 2025-2026 provided grant funding is available.
-Staff continues to implement a proactive maintenance strategy, primarily cold patching to extend the service life of roads.
+Though extensive asphalt was replaced as necessary during watermain rehabilitation for the period of 2022 -2024.
+It now appears formal asphalt replacement planned for 2025-2026 will not happen as grant funding has not materialized.
+Staff continues to implement a proactive maintenance strategy, primarily cold patching and crack sealing to extend the service life of roads.